jraab/tutorials/rna_seq_pipeline.md

     bedtools genomecov -split -ibam $BAMFILE -bg -scale $NORM -g /proj/seq/data/MM9_UCSC/Annotation/Genes/ChromInfo.txt -trackline -trackopts $TRACK_OPT > $OUTFILE

-You’ll notice some similarities and differences in this file from when we ran these commands interactively.
+You'll notice some similarities and differences in this file from when we ran these commands interactively.
 For the most part, things are the same, except now we have `BAMFILE=$1`, which means "make a variable called `BAMFILE` and set it to the first thing I see."
-We’ve also added `TRACK_NAME=$2`, which means "make a variable called `TRACK_NAME` and set it to the second thing I see."
-Lastly, we’ve added `OUTFILE=$3`, which means "make a variable called `OUTFILE` and set it to the third thing I see."
+We've also added `TRACK_NAME=$2`, which means "make a variable called `TRACK_NAME` and set it to the second thing I see."
+Lastly, we've added `OUTFILE=$3`, which means "make a variable called `OUTFILE` and set it to the third thing I see."
 Later in the commands we use these variables instead of typing out "my track" and "wt.bedgraph".

 What does "set it to the first (second or third) thing I see" mean?
-Hang in there, you’ll understand in just a second...
+Hang in there, you'll understand in just a second...

 Now, assume we saved that file as "makeBedgraph.sh".
 To run it, use this command: